-(I) "TRAC OFF" Indicator/Warning Light
+(k) "TRAC OFF" Indicator/Warning light

-This light comes on when the ignition key is turned to "ON", and will go off after 3 seconds.
+This light comes on when the ignition key is turned to "ON", and will go off after a few seconds.
 This means that the system is operating properly.

 If one of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.